-In summer 2022 pupils in Form 4 will have the opportunity to complete GCSE modular exams across a small number of subjects (Form 4 modular exams are currently offered in GCSE English Literature, Mathematics, History and Technology).
+As things currently stand, in summer 2025 pupils in Form 4 will have the opportunity to complete GCSE modular exams across a small number of subjects (Form 4 modular exams are currently offered in GCSE English Literature, Mathematics, History and Technology).
 Our position with Form 4 modules remains under review, parents will be informed as soon as we make any decision about whether to continue with this in these subjects, or to extend this to other curriculum areas.